mlox/mlox/mlox/mlox_readme.txt

 On Windows, run the batch file: mlox.bat
 On Linux, run the python script: mlox.py

 These commands will start mlox in GUI mode.
-The large text area will show any warnings and notes mlox has discovered about your plugins.
-You can view the load order displayed there to see if it is acceptable.
-If it is, activate the "Update Load Order" button.
+If the proposed load order looks good to you, press the "Update Load Order" button.

-Another little batch file for Windows is provided for your convenience which just prints your current load order: "lo.bat" and saves it to a file "load_order.out".
-Put lo.bat in your plugins directory and run it there, if you wish to use it.

 Here is the full usage of mlox from "mlox -h":